baltpeter/thesis-mobile-consent-dialogs/thesis/300_consent-dialog-legal-criteria.md

 In addition to that, the GDPR places even stricter conditions on consent for special categories of personal data (this includes, among other things, political opinions, biometric and genetic data, as well as data on a person's health and sex life, Article 9 GDPR) and third-country transfers without an adequacy decision (Article 49(1)(a) GDPR), requiring an express statement, separate for this specific purpose [@europeandataprotectionboardGuidelines0520202020].
 Children under the age of 16 years cannot give consent themselves, it instead needs to be given or authorised by their legal guardians (Article 8(1) GDPR).
-We don't consider either in this thesis as we cannot reliably detect them automatically.
+We do not consider either in this thesis as we cannot reliably detect them automatically.

 ## List of Criteria

 Most of the conditions extracted directly from the GDPR are somewhat vague, making them both hard for companies to implement and difficult to check for automatically, as planned for this thesis.
 To alleviate this issue, the data protection authorities publish recommendations which detail their interpretation of the law and provide specific guidelines on how to follow them.
 In most cases, these specific guidelines are better suited for verification in specific cases and are also used in similar research [@nouwensDarkPatternsGDPR2020; @mattePurposesIABEurope2020; @santosAreCookieBanners2020].

-For this thesis, we searched all current publications regarding consent and adjacent topics from all German state data protection authorities, as well as the national DPA, the German data protection conference ("Datenschutzkonferenz", a council of the German DPAs that develops unified recommendations), and the European Data Protection Board (an EU body tasked with ensuring consistent application of data protection law across the EU) for criteria on consent dialogs.
+For this thesis, we have searched all current publications regarding consent and adjacent topics from all German state data protection authorities, as well as the national DPA, the German data protection conference (*Datenschutzkonferenz*, a council of the German DPAs that develops unified recommendations), and the European Data Protection Board (an EU body tasked with ensuring consistent application of data protection law across the EU) for criteria on consent dialogs.
 The list below consolidates the criteria from the GDPR and DPA recommendations.
 Where the criteria have already been confirmed by courts, we cite those rulings as well.

 It should be emphasised that *any* violation against even a single one of these criteria results in all data processing based on that supposed consent being illegal.